HOW IT WORKS – WHAT DOES AN HRV DO?

 Supply and exhaust air streams never mix but heat energy is continuously exchanged between the two.

-An HRV can recover up to 5 times more energy than it costs to operate.
+A Genuine HRV can recover up to 5 times more energy than it costs to operate.
 This level of efficiency is unmatched by any other domestic appliance.

 What an HRV System Will and Will Not do.

 An HRV is a controlled ventilation system that recovers and recycles energy from an Exhaust Air Stream.
-In winter the HRV recovers heated energy, and in Summer, if your home is air conditioned, the HRV recovers cooled energy.
+In winter the HRV recovers available heated energy, and in Summer, if your home is air conditioned, the HRV recovers cooled energy.

 In simple terms, here is what the HRV can and cannot do …